 However, you will need low reflective pain when you have a high lumens projector that is placed in a room with moderate ambient light.

 When it comes to choosing the type, you will get only acrylic and latex paint as your option.
 Acrylic is a water-based paint that is widely used by projector users because the addition of chemicals allows them to offer excellent image quality.

-Plus, they are highly resilient against humidity and temperature fluctuation that enables them to deliver a similar type of performance throughout the year.
+Plus, they are highly resilient against humidity and temperature fluctuation enabling them to deliver a similar type of performance throughout the year.
 However, they are expensive to use because they come with high pricing and require more than a coat for covering a particular area.
-Plus, the chemical additives pose a health risk when you apply them on the wall.
+Plus, the chemical additives pose a health risk when you apply them to the wall.

 Nowadays, special screen paints are coming out in the market that is offering better performance and longevity than acrylic and latex paint.
 Most importantly, they come with high gain and offers impressive 3D visuals.
 But you will have to shell out a good amount of money, and some of them cost more than $200.

 Well, when it comes to choosing a projection surface, some people want projection screens while some use projection paints on their wall for viewing.
 So let’s look at the difference and decide yourself which will be better for you;